 Joel listened openly to Patricia’s requests.
 He agreed readily to both of the first two high cost behavioral changes.
 Soon after the session in which we discussed Patricia’s needs, Joel and Patricia went to an attorney and worked out an agreement to transfer most of his assets to Patricia.
 Joel stated, "It seemed like a lot at first, but I was happy to have something tangible that I could do to show Patricia just how committed I am to fixing things between us."

-Are you treating a Joel in couples therapy who needs to consider making some high cost behavior changes?
-Would playing this track in your next session be helpful to your Joel?
+Are you treating a Joel in couple's therapy who needs to consider making some high cost behavior changes?
+Would playing this section in your next session be helpful to your Joel?

-On this track, we have discussed guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.
+In this section, we have discussed guiding couples through high cost behavioral change to help a relationship survive an infidelity crisis.

-On the next track, we will discuss we will discuss overcoming the resistance to behavior change in cognitive behavioral therapy.
+In the next section, we will discuss overcoming the resistance to behavior change in cognitive behavioral therapy.
 We will specifically discuss 7 cognitive blocks that can create resistance to making behavioral changes.